 "Thanks for your consideration."
 In sales, those words are a white flag.
 They signal a competitor has won the business, and it's time for you to pack it up and head home.
 But before you call it a day or ask them what you did wrong, consider these alternative follow-ups and the opportunities they present.

-After all, you're in sales for a reason -- and it's not because you give up easily.
-These four ways to say, "Thank you for your consideration," help you identify your next move.
+After all, you're in sales for a reason — and it's not because you give up easily.
+These seven ways to say, "Thank you for your consideration," help you identify your next move.

-"Thank you for your time and consideration" is a way to tell contacts that you appreciate their interest in your product or service.
+'Thank you for your consideration' is a way to tell contacts you appreciate their interest in your product or service.
 For example, if a prospect looks like they'll choose a competitor over your product, thanking them for their consideration helps a salesperson determine their next move (e.g., learn more about the prospect's decision, touch base at a later date, etc.)

 Here are some "thank you for your consideration" alternatives you can use with your prospects.